darkhuo10/darkhuo10/README.md

 ## About me
 - My name is Marina but I use Dark as a nickname on the Internet
-- Software developer & cybersecurity student
+- Software developer & cybersecurity expert
 - Martial artist
 - I'm also interested in quantum physics and psychology
 - I speak English, Spanish and Chinese